"Gutsy, gossipy, and gorgeous, this book tells tales out of school and perfectly channels it all."

 -Columbia Journalism Review

-"A colorful text that spans from Nixon to Obama and includes 320 illustrations by 142 artists, the first a rejected back view of Kissinger tattooed with his war crimes." -Editor & Publisher
+"A colorful text that includes 320 illustrations, the first a rejected back view of Kissinger tattooed with his war crimes." -Editor & Publisher

 "An overflowing treasure chest of ideas, politics and cultural critiques." -Publishers Weekly